 - If you can’t finish your drink at the bar, take it to-go!
 Unlike other places with strict open container laws, drinking in public is legal in New Orleans.
 However, glass is not allowed so if you’re drinking in the streets, you must consume alcoholic beverages from a plastic to-go cup.

 - Don’t pick up beads off the ground!
 Not only is the floor likely dirty as heck, but picking beads up off the ground is considered bad juju!

 - Many New Orleans attractions are closed on Mondays (like the aquarium or zoo).
-Some restaurants are even closed on Mondays in New Orleans.
+Many restaurants are even closed on Mondays and Tuesdays in New Orleans.
 Be sure to check business hours before going anywhere!

 - Venture out and check out some of the other cool neighborhoods in NOLA other than the French Quarter.
 Visit the Arts/Warehouse District, Garden District, Uptown, Downtown, and Marigny/Bywater, just to name a few.
 They’re all so fun to explore!

 - To visit St. Louis Cemetery No. 1, you’ll need to visit with a licensed tour guide.
 Don’t worry, there are tons of free/cheap walking tours that will take you there.

 - Get the Go City New Orleans Pass if you plan on sightseeing.
 New Orleans is a big city and there are lots of exciting things to see and do.
 It can be challenging to plan an itinerary and decide which attractions to spend your money on.
 The best bang for your buck is definitely going to be the Go City New Orleans Pass (this pass also gets really good user reviews)!